alisalman110/V10_The_Way_Of_The_SA/README.md

 # V10_Layout
-New layoput for BP V10
+New layout for BP V10